 Rib fractures may (but not always) show on a chest X-ray.
 If a rib fracture is suspected, the main purpose of a chest X-ray is to look for complications rather than to diagnose the fracture itself.
 Therefore, if complications are not suspected and you are otherwise well, you may not need an X-ray.
 X-rays are not used unless necessary, because of the radiation involved.
 This especially applies to women who are, or who may be, pregnant.

 What is the treatment for rib injuries?

 The most important treatment is to have good pain relief

-The fracture or bruise usually heals in about four weeks.
+The break (fracture) or bruise usually heals in about four weeks.
 Good pain relief during this time helps you to breathe and cough properly.
-Simply putting up with the pain is not a good idea as it can lead to shallow breathing, lack of coughing and chest infections.
+Simply putting up with the pain is not a good idea, as it can lead to shallow breathing, lack of coughing and chest infections.
 (See 'What are the complications of rib injuries?', below.)
 Painkillers help to prevent these problems.

-Good pain relief is especially important for people who are more prone to chest infections.
-For example, smokers and people with chronic chest conditions such as chronic obstructive pulmonary disease (COPD) or heart failure.
+Effective and safe pain relief is especially important for people who are more prone to chest infections.
+For example, smokers and people with persistent (chronic) chest conditions such as chronic obstructive pulmonary disease (COPD) or heart failure.

 What pain relief should I use?

 - Non-steroidal anti-inflammatory drugs (NSAIDs), such as naproxen, ibuprofen or aspirin.